dinhhung2512/Archon/README.md

     targetDeadline: 7200
     color: yellow
 ```

+## Troubleshooting
+You can always ask for help in the [Archon Discord](https://discord.gg/ZdVbrMn), just PLEASE try to read up a little first, as it's VERY annoying constantly being bothered by people who can't be bothered to help themselves before asking a question which could've been answered by reading the readme!

+### Frequently Asked Questions:
+- Why do I get the error `Required parameters for nonce submission were not present.`?
+  - The most common cause for this error is a passphrase being defined in Scavenger configuration.
+When a passphrase is set in Scavenger, it assumes you are solo mining directly to a burst/boom wallet (even if it's just the default passphrase which you don't use) and will not send the deadline value to Archon, which Archon requires.
+  - TL;DR: Remove any passphrases from your Scavenger configuration files.
+The first line in your Scavenger config.yaml file should be `plot_dirs:`.
+- Why is my capacity not showing properly?
+  - This is a tricky one.
+Archon tracks your miner's capacity by the submission IP.
+If you have more than one miner submitting from the same IP address, their capacities will overwrite each other constantly.
+If you are mining with Scavenger, you also need to have the `send_proxy_details` configuration option enabled in Scavenger, or it won't send your capacity to Archon.
+  - If you've definitely set the `send_proxy_details` to `true` in Scavenger **(and restarted it)** and still aren't seeing your capacity, ask for help in the [Archon Discord](https://discord.gg/ZdVbrMn).
+- How do I set up mining [currency name]?
+  - I've provided numerous examples above in the [Defining your mining chains](#defining-your-mining-chains) section of this readme.
+  - If you still can't figure it out, ask for help in the [Archon Discord](https://discord.gg/ZdVbrMn).
+- Archon keeps starting a block from another chain before some of my miners have finished mining it!
+Why?
+  - The `gracePeriod` setting tells Archon how long it needs to wait for miners to finish scanning, before it sends a lower priority block.
+If Archon is sending a new block before some of your miners have finished scanning the old block, your grace period should be increased.
+  - TL;DR: This happens because your `gracePeriod` setting is too short.
+Check the miners connected to Archon, see how long they mine for.
+Set your `gracePeriod` setting to be *slightly more* than that time (eg if your slowest miner takes **30 seconds** to scan on average, set your `gracePeriod` to `35`).
+- Why isn't there a Web UI?
+  - There is, it's just under development at the moment.
+When it's all working and I'm happy with it, I'll release it! :)

 ## Donations
 Donations are much appreciated, you can use any of the following:
 - BURST